kensiprell/grails-drools/README.md

 [Release Notes](https://github.com/kensiprell/grails-drools/wiki/Release-Notes)

 ## Breaking Changes
-If you are upgrading from version 0.9.3, there are some breaking changes you will have to address.
+If you are upgrading from version 0.9.x, there are some [breaking changes](https://github.com/kensiprell/grails-drools/wiki/Breaking-Changes) you will have to address.
-### Rule File Directory
-Rule files and subdirectories must be located under `src/resources/`.
-You can no longer use some arbitrary file system path.
-This change and the one discussed below were required to align the plugin with Drools conventions.

-### drlFileLocation
-`grails.plugin.drools.drlFileLocation` must be a single directory name and not a path.
-For example, the default of "rules" refers to the following file system path: `src/resources/rules/`.

-### Classpath Access
-Rule files are now available on the classpath using `/` instead of `.`.
-Older versions of the plugin violated the DRY principle by having the same rule file in two different locations.
-For example,

-    droolsService.executeFromFile("rules.ruleOne.drl", [facts])

-becomes

-    droolsService.executeFromFile("rules/ruleOne.drl", [facts])

-And

-    classLoader.getResourceAsStream("rules.ruleOne.drl")

-becomes

-    classLoader.getResourceAsStream("rules/ruleOne.drl")

-### Rule File Names
-Rule files must have a "drl" or "rule" suffix.
-This change avoids unnecessary clutter in the `target` directory by omitting hidden files and directories.

 ## Drools Components
 The plugin uses the following Drools components.